By Tom Roberts (look me up in the FNAL Phonebook)

 They flew atomic clocks on commercial airliners around the world in both directions, and compared the time elapsed on the airborne clocks with the time elapsed on an earthbound clock (USNO).
 Their eastbound clock lost 59 ns on the USNO clock; their westbound clock gained 273 ns; these agree with GR predictions to well within their experimental resolution and uncertainties (which total about 25 ns).
 By using four cesium-beam atomic clocks they greatly reduced their systematic errors due to clock drift.

 They flew a hydrogen maser in a Scout rocket up into space and back (not recovered).
-Gravitational effects are important, as are the velocity effects of SR. This experiment is also known as “Gravity Probe A”.
+Gravitational effects are important, as are speed effects.
+This experiment is also known as "Gravity Probe A".

 They flew atomic clocks in airplanes that remained localized over Chesapeake Bay, and also which flew to Greenland and back.